Have a Scottish Hogmanay on Islay

 Islay Hogmanay celebrations

-Our Peatzeria Restaurant is open until 9 pm on 31st December, so why not come and enjoy a feast with us this Hogmanay?
+Why not come and enjoy a feast with us this Hogmanay?
 We’ll provide a warm welcome and some delicious handmade pizza, topped with fresh, local ingredients.
 We advise booking in advance, to avoid disappointment.

 Scottish Hogmanay Traditions